devcompute/Ansible/README.md

 - **Configuration Management:** Playbooks that configure software, services, and system settings on remote hosts, ensuring consistency across multiple servers.

-- **Application Deployment:** Witness how Ansible streamlines the deployment process.
-Find playbooks and roles to deploy various applications like web servers, databases, and web applications.
+- **Application Deployment:** Streamlining deployment process and using playbooks and roles to deploy various applications like web servers, databases, and web applications.

 - **Continuous Integration and Deployment (CI/CD):** Experience Ansible's versatility in automating the building, testing, and deployment of applications.
 See how it integrates with other tools for efficient software development workflows.